 Also, we loved the feeling of being laid on the floor surrounded by the Klimt landscape and playing with his leaves and flowers.
 But we especially liked Gustav Klimt Tree of Life: watching how this tree was growing and developing its branches at the sound of the music was just magical.

 About L’Atelier des Lumières in Paris

 Did we tell you that we have a crush on recycled industrial places?

-» L’Atelier des Lumières is located in Paris 11, at 38 Rue Saint-Maur (Metro Père Lachaise, lines 2 and 3).
+» L’Atelier des Lumières is located in Paris 11, at 38 Rue Saint-Maur (metro station Père Lachaise, lines 2 and 3).
 It opens every day from 10 am to 6 pm and on Friday and Saturday from 10 am to 10 pm.

-» The entrance is limited to 200+ visitors per time slot.
-We suggest booking your tickets online and in advance to avoid long queues or a “sold out” panel when you get there.
-Tickets for the weekend are available online only.
+» There’s a limited number of visitors per time slot.
+We suggest booking your tickets online and in advance to avoid long lines or a “sold out” panel when you get there.

-» Choose the less crowded time slots (while you are booking you can see how many tickets are still available per time slot).
+» For a unique experience, choose the less crowded time slots.
+During the booking process online you can see how many tickets are still available per time slot.
 Time slots during lunchtime (12 pm to 2 pm) are the best.

 » Bring water and a couple of snacks with you.
 The 3 exhibitions last less than one hour in total but you will want to watch them again for sure!

 » Don’t forget your camera!
 You can take as many pictures and videos as you want as long as you don’t use the flash.
-Because it is very dark inside, we suggest the use of a small tripod like the ones here below for better pictures.
+Because it is very dark inside, we suggest the use of a small tripod.

 » Watch the exhibition from different places and angles.
 Sit, lay on the floor, see it from the mezzanine, be part of the artworks.
 Stay silent and embrace the moment.